Peter Lim's son named as new president of Valencia football club

 Ms Chan, who has been Valencia's president across two separate spells, said she was "pleased to pass the baton to Mr Kiat Lim".

-This appointment is a strong affirmation of the shareholder’s ongoing commitment to the club and its future, she added.
+This appointment is a "strong affirmation" of the major shareholder’s ongoing commitment to the club and its future, she added.

 The younger Lim sits on the board of Singapore Exchange (SGX)-listed Thomson Medical and he was appointed as executive vice-chairman on Sep 1 2022, according to a profile on the group's website.
 He is also the chairman of RSP, an architectural and engineering design group.